poare/lqcd/README.md

 # lqcd
 Lattice QCD code

-To run QLUA code on the server, use the following path to QLUA:
+To run code on the server make sure to run: module load openmpi module load qlua
-/data/wombat/users/djmurphy/Software/qlua/djm/qlua/bin/qlua

-Submit a pbs file with 'qsub' to run on the cluster.
+Submit a bash file with 'sbatch' to run on the cluster, and use 'squeue' to view the queue.